nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/NF_AmpIllumina-B/README.md

 ```

 > Note: Nextflow commands use both single hyphen arguments (e.g. -help) that denote general nextflow arguments and double hyphen arguments (e.g. --input_file) that denote workflow specific parameters.
 Take care to use the proper number of hyphens for each argument.
+> Please Note: This workflow assumes that all your raw reads end with the same suffix.
+If they don't, please modify your input read filenames to have the same suffix as shown in [SE_file.csv](workflow_code/SE_file.csv) and [PE_file.csv](workflow_code/PE_file.csv).
 <br>

 #### 4a.
 Approach 1: Run slurm jobs in singularity containers with OSD or GLDS accession as input